-The ACOE requested consultation on EFH, pursuant to the Magnuson-Stevens Fishery Conservation and Management Act, as amended by the Sustainable Fisheries Act of 1996 (Pub.
-L. 104-267, 16 U.S.C 1801 et seq.) and its implementing regulations 50 CFR 600.920(a).
+The ACOE requested consultation on EFH, pursuant to the Magnuson-Stevens

+Fishery Conservation and Management Act, as amended by the Sustainable Fisheries Act of 1996 (Pub.
+L. 104-267.
+16 U.S.C 1801 et seq.) and its implementing regulations 50 CFR 600.920(a).
 The ACOE determined that the proposed action would adversely affect EFH for species managed under the Pacific Coast Salmon, Pacific Coast Groundfish, and Coastal Pelagics Fishery Management Plans.
 NMFS SWRO determined that the proposed action would adversely affect EFH for species managed under the Pacific Coast Salmon, Pacific Coast Groundfish, and Coastal Pelagics Fishery Management Plans.
-Habitat will be lost during removal of wooden pilings; however, NMFS expected recolonization of the new pilings within a year.
-NMFS believes the proposed action has been designed to minimize and reduce the magnitude of potential effects during implementation of the proposed action.
+Habitat will be lost during removal of wooden pilings; however, NMFS expected recolonization of the new pilings within a year, NMFS believes the proposed action has been designed to minimize and reduce the magnitude of potential effects during implementation of the proposed action.
 Therefore, NMFS provides no additional conservation recommendations.
 In addition, NMFS expects EFH will improve in the vicinity of the pier due to the following:

-- (1) Removal and replacement of creosote-treated wooden piles with CISS concrete pilings; - (2) A stormwater collection and treatment system where all stormwater will be collected and routed by gravity feed to an upland treatment cell that will provide detention, settling, and active filtering prior to complete infiltration; - (3) Reduced artificial lighting effects; and - (4) The HSU marine lab water intake associated with the pier will be fitted with NMFS-approved screens, minimizing the risk of entrainment of small prey fish species.
+- (1) Removal and replacement of creosote-treated wooden piles with CISS concrete pilings; - (2) A stormwater collection and treatment system where all stormwater will be collected and routed by gravity feed to an upland treatment cell that will provide detention, settling, and active filtering prior to complete infiltration: - (3) Reduced artificial lighting effects; and - (4) The HSU marine lab water intake associated with the pier will be fitted with NMFS-approved screens, minimizing the risk of entrainment of small prey fish species.

-Proposed Authorization
+Authorization

-As a result of these preliminary determinations, NMFS proposes to issue an IHA to the Trinidad Rancheria for the harassment of small numbers (based on populations of the species and stock) of three species of marine mammals incidental to specified activities related to renovation of the Trinidad Pier, provided the previously mentioned mitigation, monitoring, and reporting requirements are incorporated.
+NMFS has issued an IHA to the Trinidad Rancheria for the take, by Level B harassment, of small numbers of three species marine mammals incidental to specified activities related to renovation of the Trinidad Pier, provided the previously mentioned mitigation, monitoring, and reporting requirements are incorporated.